The Ultimate Elopement Guide for Utah

 • Water, snacks, and a mini first aid kit if hiking

-• A bouquet or floral crown to elevate your look
+• A bouquet to elevate your wedding look

-And don’t forget to build in time to just be.
+And don’t forget to build in time to just be present.
 This day is about you two.
 Watch the sunset, read your vows, dance under the stars, pop champagne in the car—make it yours.

 a mountain range with trees and mountains in the background